pipeisaza/AVD-DUAL-DC-1D-NOMLAG/README.md

-# AVD example for a single data center using L3LS
+# AVD example for a dual data center using L3LS with no mlag and single domain

 ## Introduction